Priority: - Contain

 - Occurring in late summer, the berries are black and poisonous to people and pets, but not to birds.

-- Spurge laurel can reproduce by seed or reproduce vegetatively through the production of root sprouts.
+Spurge laurel can reproduce by seed or reproduce vegetatively through the production of root sprouts - always look around for any new plants up to 5 m away

 Habitat & Ecology

-- Spurge laurel can grow in a wide range of conditions, but thrives in full to partial shade and well-drained soils.
+Spurge laurel can grow in a wide range of conditions, but thrives in full to partial shade and well-drained soils.
+In the Fraser Valley, this plant is mostly contained to private gardens and hidden under neighbourhood clumps of trees

-- IMPORTANT: Due to the irritating toxins in the sap, stem, leaves, and fruits, it is advisable to wear gloves and other protective gear when handling spurge laurel.
+IMPORTANT: Due to the toxins in the sap, stem, leaves, and fruits, it is advisable to wear gloves and other protective gear when handling spurge laurel.
+Please also protect your eyes by not touching or cutting plants near (which can temporarily aerosolize the sap) your face.

 - Hand pulling small infestations is effective.